circleci/circleci-docs/jekyll/_cci2/ip-ranges.md

 CircleCI *does not recommend* configuring an IP-based firewall based on the AWS or GCP IP addresses, as the vast majority are not CircleCI’s machines.
 Additionally, there is *no guarantee* that the addresses in the AWS or GCP endpoints persist from day-to-day, as these addresses are reassigned continuously.

-## CircleCI macOS Cloud:
+## CircleCI macOS Cloud
 {: #circleci-macos-cloud }

 In addition to AWS and GCP (see above), CircleCI's macOS Cloud hosts jobs executed by machines.
-IP address ranges for CircleCI macOS Cloud:
+The following IP address ranges are used by CircleCI macOS Cloud:

 - 162.252.208.0/24
 - 162.252.209.0/24